-While the primary authorship of a vast array of documentations and publication may be cited with ease, the process of identifying the Father of the Constitution may prove to be a far more difficult task; the reasons for this are laden within the fact that Constitution of the United States of America is considered by most historians to be a communal effort with regard to its authorship.
+While the primary authorship of a vast array of documentation and publication may be cited with ease, the process of identifying the Father of the Constitution or the man who wrote the Constitution may prove to be a far more difficult task; the reasons for this are laden within the fact that Constitution of the United States of America is considered by most historians to be a communal effort with regard to its authorship.

 The Constitution of the United States was the production of some of the most revered political and theoretical minds in existence at the time, which results in crediting a variety of these individuals with the respected title: ‘Father of the Constitution’.